DidierRLopes/supervised-learning/README.md

 # Supervised Learning

 This repository will hold the supervised learning content that I teach at Europeia University on a course about Big Data and Data Analytics.

-Program can be found [here](https://www.europeia.pt/pos-graduacao-data-analytics-big-data-online/) - in portuguese though.
+The program (in Portuguese) can be found [here](https://www.europeia.pt/pos-graduacao-data-analytics-big-data-online/).

 The notebooks on this repository are separated into theory and practice.